algoriffic/lsa4solr/README.md

 the cosine similarity distance of each individual document to the first n principal components.

-This first version requires that the number of clusters and the reduced rank be supplied by the user.
 Decomposition is performed using the DistributedLanczosSolver from Apache Mahout on a Hadoop cluster.
-After decomposition of the term-document matrix, the reduced rank document vectors are clusters using k-means clustering also from Apache Mahout.
+After decomposition of the term-document matrix, the reduced rank document vectors are clusters using k-means clustering also from Apache Mahout or a local hierarchical clustering method.
+The number of clusters must be supplied if using the kmeans algorithm.
+A dendrogram is produced as output from the hierarchical clustering.
+The dendrogram is suitable as input to the [JavaScript InfoVis Toolkit](http://thejit.org/).

 Development goals include determining the optimal number of clusters, optimizing the reduced rank, etc.